PraachiP/Heart-Disease-Analysis/README.md

 Health is real wealth in the pandemic time we all realized the brute effects of covid-19 on all irrespective of any status.
 We are required to analyze this health and medical data for better future preparation.
+Heart disease (HD) is one of the most common diseases nowadays, and an early diagnosis of such a disease is a crucial task for many health care providers to prevent their patients for such a disease and to save lives.

+The health care industries collect huge amounts of data that contain some hidden information, which is useful for making effective decisions.
+For providing appropriate results and making effective decisions on data, some data science techniques need to be used.
+The data analysis predicts the likelihood of patients getting heart disease.
+It enables significant knowledge.
+E.g. Relationships between medical factors related to heart disease and patterns, to be established.
+The obtained results have illustrated that the designed diagnostic system can effectively predict the risk level of heart diseases.

 ## FINDINGS :-
 The aim of this project is to predict heart disease based on various factors.